SEO Directory Structure: How to Organize Your Website Content for Better Rankings

 • Topic-based authority: Sites that demonstrate depth in specific topics (through well-organized content clusters) will likely gain advantage over generalist sites.

-• Author-centric organization: As author expertise becomes more important, content directories may benefit from author-based organization alongside topic-based structures.
+• Author-centric organization: As author expertise becomes more important, directory structures may benefit from author-based organization alongside topic-based structures.

 • Credibility signals: Directory structures that clearly delineate researched content from opinion, and that highlight credentials and sources, may perform better.